HP EliteBook 845 G11 vs Lenovo ThinkPad T14s Gen 6

 Portability

-The T14s is lighter at 2.83 lbs vs the EliteBook’s 3.09 lbs.
-It’s a small difference, but noticeable after a day in a bag.
+The T14s weighs 2.83 lbs versus the EliteBook’s 3.09 lbs.
+Small difference on paper, but I could feel it after carrying one around all day.
 Both are thin and easily portable.

 Winner: Lenovo ThinkPad T14s Gen 6.
 Marginally lighter.